MosesEbere/mosesebere-github.io/content/authors/admin/_index.md

 email: moseschukaebere@gmail.com
 ---

 Moses Chuka Ebere is an Erasmus Mundus Joint Master's Scholar in Intelligent Field Robotic Systems at Universitat de Girona, Spain, and the University of Zagreb, Croatia.
 His research interests span a diverse range of cutting-edge disciplines, including robotics, computer vision, deep/machine learning, and neuromorphic processing.
-I am passionate about exploring the intersection of these fields to push the boundaries of technology and create innovative solutions that address complex real-world challenges.
+He is passionate about exploring the intersection of these fields to push the boundaries of technology and create innovative solutions that address complex real-world challenges.
 {style="text-align: justify;"}